 Normally as the facilitator, you are very engaged, listening, observing and writing down notes (for feedback).
 To keep the audience equally engaged, I make them play the role of the IT management team to actively involve them in the presentations.

 As the IT management team (the audience) is expected to think critically about the results being presented and ask relevant questions during the presentation.
 I also expect the audience to evaluate the presentation and provide feedback and advice on the presentation.

 Have the group presenting assume the role of IT management when they join the audience.

 Use the grading rubrics for the different assignments to check if they covered the most critical elements.

-Overall, the presentation should also have a logical flow, include an agenda, touch the key points from the content, and include a summary.
-The presentation should also be in line with and use the correct language for the audience they are presenting to .
-For example when presenting for a CEO, the presentation should use business language and not technical language.
+Overall, the presentation should also have a logical flow, including an agenda, touch the key points from the content, and include a summary.
+The presentation should also be in line with and use the correct language for the audience they are presenting to.
+For example, when presenting for a CEO, the presentation should use business language and not technical language.

 7. Adding Even More Value – Reviewing Presentation Skills

 During the presentation, you should also check the presentation skills of the presenter/presenting group.
 Is the presenter looking and talking to the audience, instead of to the whiteboard, what body language is used, what does the person do with his/her hands, does he/she speaks clearly, etcetera.
 Although these are not official elements of the course, it provides great value for the presenter when you provide (positive critical) feedback about his/her presentation skills.